Keeping the spark alive when you have young children

-“Taking time to learn your partner’s love language and communicating your own desires allows each of you to have your needs met,” says Ms. Hoffman.
+“Taking time to learn your partner’s love language and communicating your own desires allows each of you to have your needs met,” says Ms. Gallagher.

 A simple “I’m grateful for everything you do for us” might not seem like much, but it can make your partner feel seen and appreciated.